korcankaraokcu/PINCE/CONTRIBUTING.md

 # Code Structure
 - [PINCE.py](./PINCE.py) - The main file, it contains everything from GUI logic to libpince communication.
-A chonky boi, will be trimmed in the future
+A chonky boi on a diet, see below for information about ongoing refactoring
 - [PINCE.sh](./PINCE.sh) - Launch script
 - [install.sh](./install.sh) - Installation script
 - [compile_ts.sh](./compile_ts.sh) - Gathers translation information from various sources and compiles them into ts files